StarfallProjects/11tyDocsSkeleton/README.md

-# 11ty for docs
+# 11ty docs skeleton

 This project contains an 11ty skeleton with a few key features that documentation sites commonly need.

-## Requirements

-- Nunjucks.
-It might be possible to use other templating languages, but it hasn't been tested with them.
+> **Note:** this project uses Nunjucks templating language.
+It may be possible to use others, but it hasn't been tested with anything else.
+Some of the features rely on Nunjucks functionality, such as `include` for content reuse.

 ## A tidy directory structure

  By default, 11ty expects content to start at the root of the project.
-I think this can get messy.
+I think this can get messy, especially if you have a lot of content files and directories.
 This skeleton separates content, layouts, and assets like CSS into their own directories, and tells 11ty about the new locations in the `.elevent.js` file (the 11ty config file).

  If you use the skeleton and want to change directory names and structure, make sure you update the `.eleventy.js` as well.